Jayden Campbell: 2021

 Campbell began the 2021 season playing for the Tweed Heads Seagulls in the Queensland Cup.

 In Round 13 of the 2021 NRL season, Campbell made his first grade debut for the Gold Coast against the Melbourne Storm.

-In round 23, Campbell scored two tries for the Gold Coast in a 34-20 loss against Melbourne.

-In round 25, Campbell scored two tries for the Gold Coast in a 44-0 victory over the New Zealand Warriors.

 2022

 On 9 June, Campbell was ruled out for eight weeks with a high grade hamstring tear during the Gold Coast's loss against North Queensland.

 In round 20 of the 2022 NRL season, Campbell scored two tries for the Gold Coast in their 36-24 loss against Canberra which left the club sitting bottom of the table.

 Campbell played a total of 14 games for the club in the 2022 season as the club finished 13th on the table.

+2023

+Campbell played a total of 22 games for the season.
+Campbell's season was ended after he dislocated his patella in the Titans round 25 loss to Penrith.

+2024

+Campbell made his first start of the season for the Gold Coast in round 4 against the Dolphins.
+Following the clubs 21-20 golden point extra-time loss against Canberra it was announced that Campbell would be ruled out for at least a month with a leg injury.
+In round 16 Campbell broke Scott Prince's club record of 20 points in a match with Campbell scoring 26 points in the Gold Coast's 66-6 win against the Warriors.

+Campbell played 15 games for the Gold Coast throughout the 2024 season as the club finished 14th on the table.